 Revolut offers digital banking services through a contactless card or free mobile app that is available to both Apple and Android users.

 I’ve had a Revolut account ever since they’ve launched and have encountered zero problems with them.
-They also allow you to buy and sell trade cryptocurrencies, although you cannot withdraw said crypto to your self-custody wallets.
+Revolut also lets you buy, sell, and withdraw supported cryptocurrencies to external wallets on supported tokens and networks.

 N26